yuipercent/alkylation/README.md

 ## git structure :
 ### ./
-* alkylfw.h : Main header for the library which includes all standard features
+* alkylfw.h : Main header for the library which includes all standard features, essentially brings together all the other files
 * tester.c  : some random tester files used for testing if all of this works

 ### /core :